Getting lost from your family members and friends is an experience no one wants.

 A quick and obvious way to ensure your pet makes it home safe is to keep a collar and ID tag securely on with your phone number or full address.
 Some ID tags can now even track your pet with a GPS!
-While these can be expensive, they are a great solution for peace of mind and security.
+While these can be expensive, they are an excellent solution for peace of mind and security.

 Check the Perimeter of Your Yard

-Old boards in fences come loose, or hedges might be easy to slip through.
+Old boards in fences come loose, or hedges might easily slip through.
 Do a check-up on your yard from time to time and make sure that there aren’t any holes starting to be dug under fences.
 Even if your dog isn’t a digger, some animals might have taken up a home in your yard and created an escape route for your pet.
 To ensure they’re safely kept inside, make sure the perimeter is solid from time to time.